About

 University Entrance Program (UEP)

-The University Entrance Program (UEP) is fee free* for Australian domestic students.
-It has been specifically designed for students who have not met the direct entry requirements for a UOW bachelor degree and is also suitable for students who have experienced a significant disadvantage during their secondary school education.
+The University Entrance Program (UEP) has been specifically designed for domestic students who have not met the direct entry requirements for a UOW bachelor degree and or who have experienced a significant disadvantage during their high school education.
 This 14-week course teaches the fundamental skills required for university study and maximises your chance of success in your degree.
-Successful completion of the UEP provides guaranteed** entry to a range of UOW bachelor degrees, subject to meeting UOW entry requirement.
+Successful completion of the UEP provides guaranteed entry to a range of UOW bachelor degrees, subject to meeting UOW entry requirement.

 For further information, visit UOW College or call 1300 367 869.